Skip to Content

 It lives in tropical hardwood hammocks on Key Largo.
 This small rodent had a range throughout Key Largo but is limited today to the northern sections.
 It is known for constructing large stick houses, making them dependent on their surroundings’ natural vegetation.

 Much of their remaining habitat is now protected.
-Because there has been a reduction in its full range and habitat, it endangers this animal’s future.
+The reduction in its full range and habitat endangers this animal’s future.

 How the Law Protects Endangered Species

-Under the Endangered Species Act, the ESA administration and enforcement fall under the U.S. Fish and Wildlife Service and National Marine Fisheries Service jurisdiction.
-The Secretary of the Interior is allowed by law to allocate funds to states to recover endangered and threatened species.
+Under the Endangered Species Act, the U.S. Fish and Wildlife Service and the National Marine Fisheries Service are responsible for ESA administration and enforcement.
+The Secretary of the Interior is also allowed by law to allocate funds to states to recover endangered and threatened species.

-Also, the law created the Cooperative Endangered Species Conservation Fund.
-This law awards grants to states for voluntary projects on non-federal land.
-The law mandates states to adopt their own endangered and threatened species management program.
-These programs need approval by the federal government.
+The law also created the Cooperative Endangered Species Conservation Fund, which awards grants to states for voluntary projects on non-federal land.
+The law mandates states to adopt their own endangered and threatened species management programs, which need approval by the federal government.

 It is mandatory to consult with the U.S. Fish and Wildlife Service for terrestrial and freshwater species and the National Marine Fisheries Service for marine species if any action might impact listed species or critical habitats.
 We conduct such consultations with these agencies regularly.